Smog-Olufolahan/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ## 12. What's new
 * A script that displays the 10 newest files in the current directory: ls -t | head
 ## 13. Being unique is better than being perfect
-* A script that takes a list of words as input and prints only words that appear exactly once:
+* A script that takes a list of words as input and prints only words that appear exactly once: sort | uniq -u
+## 14. It must be in that file
+* A